mongodb/docs/source/reference/javascript.rst

       The result set of the :js:func:`group()` must fit within the maximum :term:`BSON` object.

+      Furthermore, you must ensure that there are fewer then 10,000 unique keys.
+If you have more than this, use :dbcommand:`mapReduce`.

    :js:func:`group()` provides a simple aggregation capability similar to the function of "``GROUP BY``" in SQL statements.
 Use